openid/fapi/fapi-2_0-security-profile.md

     authorization process against cross-site request forgery, thereby enabling the end-user to be aware of the context in which a flow was started; and
- 1. should request access tokens with the least privileges necessary for the specific application or use case.
+ 1. should request authorization with the least privileges necessary for the specific application or use case.

 **NOTE 1**: